trk20/Scuffle/README.md

 - The options menu has only one functional button, and that is the game rules.
 Will bring you to the same rule set webpage linked in this read me.

 ## Rule set [adapted from hasbro](https://scrabble.hasbro.com/en-us/rules)
+One change in our ruleset compared to the hasbro version is that the game will automatically end once there are no more letters left inside the draw pile.
 ### Setup:
 - There are 100 tiles in the letter bag (Unfinished until [M3](#future-milestones))
 - One game board